 On the other hand, when a rolling forecast is implemented, it is an ongoing process like the living body.
-The time spent towards the planning of the annual budget is no longer required.
+The time spent on the planning of the annual budget is no longer required.
 Instead, this time and even the energy can be used towards more creative tasks like marketing and acquiring more sales for the company or organization.
 Hence, you are continuously looking ahead and rarely looking back, except maybe understanding past market trends.
 And, thus, continuously tweaking the budgets as and when the predictions or the scene changes.

-So, it can be stated that, Rolling forecasting firstly uses historical data to make predictions for the future.
+So, it can be stated that Rolling forecasting firstly uses historical data to make predictions for the future.
 These predictions could include sales or even the budgets.
 However, other than this, the beauty of Rolling forecasting is that it can be updated at predefined periods or even after a month, depending on the dynamicity of your business or the situation.

-Our Rolling Forecast solution helps organizations identify new risks and opportunities to provide a consistent, accurate and forward-looking business outlook.
+Our Rolling Forecast solution helps organizations identify new risks and opportunities to provide a consistent, accurate, and forward-looking business outlook.